-A high school student who wishes to take university courses while still in high school may apply to enroll as a High School Special Student, Youth Options Program Student, or Course Options Program Student.
+A high school student who wishes to take university courses while still in high school may apply to enroll as a High School Special Student or through the Early College Credit Program (beginning Fall 2018).

 If approved for admission, students are generally allowed to register for freshman and sophomore level (100/200 numbered courses) university courses on a space available basis, provided they meet course prerequisites.
 Placement testing may be required to determine appropriate course level for students wishing to study in areas such as Math, English, or Foreign Languages.
 Scores on College Board Advanced Placement Program (AP) exams may also be used to determine course placement.